brikrey67/http-mvc-intro-rails/README.md

 We're going to talk about MVC, because that's the pattern that Rails implements.

 Now MVC is not specific to Rails.
 In fact, we've seen it before via Sinatra:
-- Sinatra has provided us a way to create *controllers* to handle http requests.
+- Sinatra has provided us a way to create *controllers* to handle HTTP requests.
 - ActiveRecord has shown us a library to allow us to build *models*.
 - We've already used Embedded Ruby (erb) to construct *views*.